Tensor-based phase difference estimation on time series analysis: Numerical demonstration

 \subsection{Time step size dependencies}

 We confirmed the accuracy of the time step size $\Delta t$ in the nine-qubit circuit.
-Figure~\ref{fig: dt_dependency_1column.png} shows the error of the estimated gap from the reference gap for each time step, $\Delta_{(0,1)}^\mr{est} - \Delta_{(0,1)}^\mr{ref}$, where the exact gap $\Delta_{(0,1)}^\mr{ref}$ is 0.254.
+Figure~\ref{fig: dt_dependency_1column.png} shows the error of the estimated gap from the reference gap for each time step, $\Delta_{(0,1)}^\mr{est} - \Delta_{(0,1)}^\mr{ref}$, where the exact gap $\Delta_{(0,1)}^\mr{ref}$ is 0.254, and the black dashed horizontal line represents the zero gap error.
 The gap at a given time step was computed using the time-series data up to that point.
 Note that because the step size differs between plots, the total time $t$ corresponding to the same step number is not identical.

 For $\Delta t = 0.1$ and $0.05$, the final absolute error was below $0.1$.
 Excluding $\Delta t = 0.5$, the fluctuations stabilize around step 50 regardless of $\Delta t$.
 For $\Delta t = 0.5$, the results became unstable after 60 steps, likely due to the accumulation of unitary-approximation errors.
 Further considering that large-scale hardware demonstrations may not reliably reach 100 steps, we use 50 steps in the analysis from the next section.